angular/angular/modules/angular2/docs/core/02_directives.md

 # Directives

-Directives are classes which get instantiated as a respones to a particular DOM strcture.
-By controlling the DOM stracture, what directives are imported, and their selectors, the developer can use the [composition pattern](http://en.wikipedia.org/wiki/Object_composition) to get desirable application behavior.
+Directives are classes which get instantiated as a response to a particular DOM structure.
+By controlling the DOM structure, what directives are imported, and their selectors, the developer can use the [composition pattern](http://en.wikipedia.org/wiki/Object_composition) to get a desirable application behavior.

-Directives are the cornerstone af Angular application.
+Directives are the cornerstone of an Angular application.
 We use Directives to break complex problems into smaller more reusable components.
-Directives, allow the devolper turn HTML into a DSL and than controll the application assembly process.
+Directives allow the developer to turn HTML into a DSL and then control the application assembly process.

 Angular applications do not have a main method.
 Instead they have a root Component.
-Dependency Injection than assembles the directives into a working Angular application.
+Dependency Injection then assembles the directives into a working Angular application.

-There are three different kinds of directives (described in mored detailed in later sections).
+There are three different kinds of directives (described in more detail in later sections).

 1. *Decorators*: can be placed on any DOM element and can be combined with other directives.
-2. *Components*: Components have encapsulated view and can configure injectors.
+2. *Components*: Components have an encapsulated view and can configure injectors.
-3. *Viewport*: Is responsible for adding or removing child views in parent view. (i.e. foreach, if)
+3. *Viewport*: is responsible for adding or removing child views in a parent view. (i.e. foreach, if)